Hyundai Tucson Extended Warranty: Cost, Coverage and Plans

 4. You don’t mind paying for peace of mind.

 Hyundai as a brand has average reliability, with J.D.
-Power ranking Hyundai 13th out of 29 car brands for overall dependability.
+Power ranking Hyundai 10th out of 30 car brands for overall dependability.
+RepairPal gives the Hyundai Tucson a 4.0 out of 5 reliability rating, which is above average for compact SUVs, ranking 5th out of 26.
+However, many ConsumerAffairs reviewers reported issues with their Hyundai Tucsons.

 Sharie in Virginia reported engine issues: “I have a 22 Tucson with less than 50k miles.
 The vehicle has broken down twice in 7 days with a check engine light.
 First time I took it back to the dealership they said it was a damaged cylinder #4.
 And it was repaired.
 Broke down the second time the dealership advised they knew #1, 2, 3 cylinders were going to malfunction as the technician could see the damage.”

-Then on 70k mileage the engine failed for no reason and I had to change the engine.”
+[T]hen on 70k mileage the engine failed for no reason and I had to change the engine.”

 — E, A CONSUMERAFFAIRS REVIEWER FROM CALIFORNIA